 This is not something you can do every day.

-But if you are in Keukenhof Gardens on 17 April 2021, you can see the Annual Flower Parade pass through the gardens between 3.30 to 4.30 pm.
+But if you are in Keukenhof Gardens on 20 April 2024, you can see the Annual Flower Parade pass through the Keukenhof Gardens.

-Floats made up of bulb flowers will parade through the streets in Bollenstreek (Bulb Region) and pass by Keukenhof.
+Floats made of bulb flowers will parade through Bollenstreek (Bulb Region) streets and pass by Keukenhof.

 Visiting Keukenhof Gardens is easy and cheap